 Once you have acquired a license key, you activate the program.
 If you run a trial you activate on startup or from within the program.
 You can also deactivate the program and regain your activation.
 You would like to do this when you stop using Capture One on one computer and start using it on another or before you totally reinstall your computer.

-From the License screen you can review the current state, number of activations left, and deactivate the program.
+From the License screen you can review the current state, the number of activations left, and deactivate the program.
 A standard license has two activations (three for Capture One Pro 9 and later), but licenses with 5, 10, 15 and up to 50 activations are available as well.

 When you deactivate your installation, you get the following dialog:

 You can manage your activations from the Phase One website.
 Here you can review and deactivate each license key.
 Deactivation a license key will regain all activations for that key and disable all activations on the respective computers.
 In other words, you need to activate your computers again.
-This is a great for when you suffered a hardware failure and were not able to deactivate Capture One from the computer.
+This is great for when you suffered a hardware failure and were not able to deactivate Capture One from the computer.

 When you upgrade a license (key), that key becomes obsolete and you get a new key.
 Note that you can use a new license key for older versions of the program.
 For example, my current system runs Capture One Pro 8, but my old backup system still runs Capture One Pro 7 with the same key.